Honors

 An honors program is available to IS majors who have demonstrated their ability to perform distinguished work.
 The Honors Thesis allows exceptional students in the undergraduate major to demonstrate the ability to treat a problem in a substantial and scholarly way.
 Students write an honors thesis on a topic related to information science and defend it before a faculty committee.
 They may graduate with honors or highest honors; this designation is printed on the final transcript and diploma.

-The honors program consists of two courses: INLS 691H, Honors Research, and INLS 692H, Honors Thesis in Information Science.
+The honors program consists of two courses: INLS 691H – Research Methods in Information Science, and INLS 692H – Honors Thesis in Information Science.
 INLS 691H will be taken in the fall of the senior year.
 In this course, each student selects a research topic of interest, learns about research methods, and writes a research proposal.
 Assuming satisfactory completion of INLS 691H, students register for INLS 692H in the spring of their senior year.
+You must submit the form Courses Requiring Instructor Permission prior to your registration period to be enrolled for INLS 692H

 Each student should select a thesis advisor based on mutual interest in the topic, and the availability of the faculty member to advise the student during the thesis work.
 The student and advisor should meet regularly to discuss the student’s research and writing.